Seto Inland Sea

 During the 1960s, Japan underwent rapid economic growth, but the development of large scale industries in the Setouchi region exacted a heavy toll in the form of environmental pollution.
 The rich historical and cultural legacy of the Seto Inland Sea thus reflects both the positive and negative aspects of humankind’s interaction with the natural environment.

 Theater arts blossomed during the 19th and early 20th centuries, a legacy that remains in the form of Naoshima Onna Bunraku, a female-only puppet theater.
-Fishing, another core industry, remains strong, and yellowtail and seaweed farming continue to support the island economy along with art-based tourism and a metal refinery on the north end of the island.
+Fishing, another core industry, remains strong, and yellowtail and seaweed farming continue to support the island’s economy along with a metal refinery on the island’s northern tip.

-The closest island to Takamatsu, Megijima is less than 3 km2 in size and has a population of just 170.
+The closest island to Takamatsu, Megijima has an area of less than 3 square kilometers and a population of 140.
 Stone walls known as Ohte rise 3 to 4 meters in height along the edge of the village.
-These were originally built more than 150 years ago to protect island homes from winter gales, and they give the community a unique fortress-like appearance.
+These were originally built more than 150 years ago to protect island homes from winter storms, and they give the community a unique fortress-like appearance.

 An observation deck on the island’s highest point offers a panoramic view of the Seto Inland Sea.
-Nearby is an impressive cavern, perhaps used by pirates long ago but now a popular tourist spot linked to the ogres’ den from Momotaro, a Japanese folktale about a hero born from a peach.
-This fact explains the many ogre motifs on the island.
+Nearby is an extensive cavern, perhaps used by pirates long ago but now a popular tourist spot linked to the ogres’ den from Momotaro, a Japanese folktale about a hero born from a peach.

-ust 1 km north of Megijima lies the even smaller island of Ogijima (1.38 km2) with a population of about 180.
+Ogijima, which lies just 1 kilometer north of Megijima, covers an area of 1.38 square kilometers and has a population of 160.
 Narrow lanes weave through the picturesque village that clings to the steep hillside.
 Lacking flat land suited for rice farming, the islanders raised cows instead and rented them out as plow animals to farmers on other islands in return for rice.
 This practice continued until the early 1950s.

 Toyotamahime Shrine, which is visible halfway up the hill behind the port, is dedicated to a deity that ensures safe childbirth, and many expecting couples used to come here to pray.
-On the northern tip of the island stands an elegant stone lighthouse built in 1895.
-In 1957, this was made famous by a popular Japanese movie, Times of Joy and Sorrow.
-It is now a museum.
-Volunteers planted tens of thousands of Narcissus bulbs on the slope nearby, and these draw crowds of flower-loving Japanese when they bloom in February.
+On the northern tip of the island stands an elegant lighthouse built of granite in 1895.
+Once used as the set of a popular movie, it has since been turned into a museum.
+Volunteers planted tens of thousands of Narcissus bulbs on nearby slopes, and these draw many visitors when they bloom in February.

 Oshima is located just 8 km from Takamatsu Port.
 It was once two tiny islands, but the channel between them gradually filled with sand, joining them together to make a single island of less than one square kilometer.
 During a historic battle between the Genji and Heike clans near Takamatsu in the 12th century, the corpses of defeated Heike warriors washed up on Oshima’s west shore where the islanders buried them.
 Pines grew up over their graves, and a grove of trees marks the spot to this day.